pytroll/aggdraw/README.rst

 A high-quality graphics engine for PIL, based on Maxim Shemanarev's Anti-Grain Geometry library (from http://antigrain.com).
+The aggdraw module implements the basic WCK 2D Drawing Interface on top of the AGG library.
+This library provides high-quality drawing, with anti-aliasing and alpha compositing, while being fully compatible with the WCK renderer.

 The necessary AGG sources are included in the aggdraw source kit.